immutag/immutag/README.md

 ### Distribution and sharing

-The files are discoverable on a distributed file network created with git-annex, but ipfs or something else can be used.
-Again, everything can be kept as local as the user wants and can be kept offline.
-The files are found by author created tags and metadata.
-Anyone can copy files (i.e., forking) that are pushed to the internet and create their own tags, but the chronology will always show who was the early author.
+At the moment, users can share 'directly' with one another thanks to [magic-wormhole](https://github.com/magic-wormhole/magic-wormhole).
+The commands are `imt wormhole-send` and `imt wormhole-recv`.

+No blockchain records or cloud service.
+However, by immutag's nature, files can be made discoverable on a distributed file network.

-If pushed to a distributed ledger:
+If push or publish a store to a distributed ledger will soon look something like this

-`imt push STORE_NAME LEDGER_NAME`
+`imt push --store-name STORE_NAME LEDGER_NAME`

-each immutag address records a message stating it's an immutag address and what version of the protocol it's using.
-The only other messages (unless the protocol is updated) will be the content-addressable hash (versions) of the file-list.
-When a user fetches the data from the distributed-ledger, it only needs the single content-addressable hash to immutably build all the metadata and file.
-That way only the bare-minimum has to be pushed to a distributed ledger.
-All the data is pulled from a distributed file network, such as ipfs.
-As few or much of the versions (content addresses) can be pushed to the ledger.
+The files won't be stored on the blockchain, just the content-addresses.
+That way ipfs can be used to distribute files.

 ### Versioning